-When servicing, use only identical replacement parts.
-Use of any other part may create a hazard or cause product damage.
+When servicing, use only identical Ryobi replacement parts.
+Use of any other parts may create a hazard or cause product damage.

-Always wear safety goggles or safety glasses with side shields during power tool operation or when blowing dust.
+Always wear eye protection with side shields marked to comply with ANSI Z87.1 during product operation.
 If operation is dusty, also wear a dust mask.